Architecture of Montenegro

 The architecture of Montenegro is a mixture of many influences, from Roman and Venetian to Ottoman and modern times.

 Characteristics

 Montenegro has a number of significant cultural and historical sites, including heritage sites from the pre-Romanesque, Gothic and Baroque periods.

 The Montenegrin coastal region is especially well known for its religious monuments, including the Cathedral of Saint Tryphon, the basilica of St. Luke (over 800 years), Our Lady of the Rock (Škrpjela), the Savina Monastery, the Cetinje Monastery and others.

 This area, sometimes called Venetian Montenegro, is full of Venetian architecture, mainly in Cattaro (Kotor) and Perasto (Perast): the ancient city of Cattaro is listed on the UNESCO World Heritage list.

-The Byzantine influence in architecture and in religious artwork is especially apparent in the country's interior.
+The Byzantine Empire's influence in architecture and in religious artwork is especially apparent in the country's interior.

 The majority of architecture of Montenegro is Byzantine, Latin or Venetian (Gothic, Romanesque, Baroque) and Ottoman.

 The architecture of "Storica Cattaro" (venetian for "Stari Kotor")

 Four centuries of Venetian domination have given the city the typical Venetian architecture, that contributed to make Kotor a UNESCO world heritage site.